 9 American Watches Worthy of Your Wrist

-The United States, long a predictable and quiet market of watch lovers and buyers, is changing too.
+The watch scene in the United States, long a predictable and quiet market of watch lovers and buyers, is changing.
 That’s thanks in part to America’s own kind of volatility: a crucible of American watchmakers and small brands, rising and falling, growing and changing, duking it out for a whole new market of Americans who want to wear a watch made by an American company.
 The American Watch Renaissance is real.
 It’s also complicated.

 “It’s total chaos,” said Nick Harris, a former Seiko modder who went to Seattle’s Watch Technology Institute and started his own brand, Orion, when I asked him what it’s like to be a small American watchmaker today.
 “It’s a madhouse.”